Floorplan (microelectronics): Sliceable floorplans

+The process is known as guillotine cutting.

 Sliceable floorplans have been used in a number of early electronic design automation tools for a number of reasons.
 Sliceable floorplans may be conveniently represented by binary trees (more specifically, k-d trees), which correspond to the order of slicing.
 More importantly, a number of NP-hard problems with floorplans have polynomial time algorithms when restricted to sliceable floorplans.